Skip to main content

 Archive Only Mode

-Your Files.com site can be configured into a mode under which files and folders will never be able to be modified or deleted.
-This mode is typically used by regulated customers who are seeking to use a Files.com site as a storage archive for data retention compliance or regulatory purposes.
+Archive Only Mode configures a Files.com site so that files and folders can never be modified or deleted.
+Regulated customers use this mode to operate a Files.com site as a storage archive for data retention compliance or regulatory purposes.

-Never use a site that has been set to Archive Only Mode for any processes that need to remove or overwrite files for any reason.
+Never use a site in Archive Only Mode for any process that needs to remove or overwrite files.
 Think of the site as WORM (Write Once, Read Many times) storage.

 Example: Archiving From a Files.com Site to an Archive Only Site

-Once a child site site has been set to Archive Only mode, configuring another Files.com site to automatically send files to the archive is accomplished with an Automation.
+Once a child site has been set to Archive Only Mode, use an Automation to send files to the archive from another Files.com site.

-To prevent duplicated file names from being discarded, first configure your archive site's Overwrite behavior to "Automatically append numbers to conflicting file names".
-Layer this approach with a Rename uploaded files setting to the folder of your archive site, to give you more flexibility in how files are automatically renamed.
+To prevent duplicate file names from being discarded, first configure your archive site's Overwrite behavior to "Automatically append numbers to conflicting file names".
+Layer this with a Rename uploaded files setting on the folder of your archive site for more flexibility in how files are automatically renamed.

 Within the parent site for your organization, create a Copy Files Automation that runs whenever a file is created, updated, moved, or copied.
-Select the source folder and suffix it with ** to indicate that this should be recursive.
+Select the source folder and suffix it with ** to make it recursive.

 For the destination folder of the Automation, choose a folder within your Archive Only site that represents the source.
-Separate folders for each incoming source prevents rejected uploads or unexpected renames when different sources provide duplicated file names.
+Separate folders for each incoming source prevent rejected uploads or unexpected renames when different sources provide duplicate file names.

-Any files that are created, uploaded, updated, moved to, or copied to the source folder or its subfolders on the parent site, automatically create copy in your your Archive Only mode site.
+Any file created, uploaded, updated, moved to, or copied to the source folder or its subfolders on the parent site is automatically copied into your Archive Only Mode site.

 Effects of Archive Only Mode

-Archive Only mode affects the stored files and folders of your Files.com site and the actions that you can take on those files and folders.
+Archive Only Mode affects the stored files and folders of your Files.com site and the actions you can take on them.

-Once Archive Only mode is enabled, files and folders are prohibited from being updated or deleted.
+Once Archive Only Mode is enabled, files and folders cannot be updated or deleted.
+This applies to every user of your archive site, including Site Administrators.

 Restrictions apply to all connection methods from every type of application or API.
 This includes connections made using login sessions, SFTP/SSH Keys, or API Keys.